Graham Stack (music producer)

-Graham Stack is an English born record producer and songwriter who has written and produced hit records for many artists including James Arthur, JLS, Kylie Minogue, Take That, LeAnn Rimes, Tina Turner, Girls Aloud, Atomic Kitten, Steps, Westlife, Donna Summer, Rod Stewart, Il Divo and Natalie Cole.
+Graham Stack is an English record producer and songwriter who has written and produced hit records for many artists including James Arthur, JLS, Kylie Minogue, Take That, LeAnn Rimes, Tina Turner, Girls Aloud, Atomic Kitten, Steps, Westlife, Donna Summer, Rod Stewart, Il Divo and Natalie Cole.

 Stack has worked as a music producer and music director on The X Factor UK and The X Factor USA as well as on Britain's Got Talent and America's Got Talent.
 Stack has also remixed a number of singles including the Latino version of "Can't Fight the Moonlight" for LeAnn Rimes which sold over 1 million copies and was a pan European hit.

 Early career

 Stack was fascinated by music from an early age and played guitar in a school band with drummer Tim Goldsmith (Go West, Alison Moyet, Joan Armitrading).
 Stack got his first break when he was signed to Zomba Music Publishing as a writer and Zomba Management as a record producer.
 He worked with Take That during this period and had access to the Battery studio complex where he learnt from other Zomba producers including Mutt Lange.
-He was then signed by Brian Rawling to independent publisher Rive Droite scoring hits with Kylie Minoque, Tina Turner, Rod Stewart and Steps before moving to Metrophonic his current home.
+He was then signed by Brian Rawling to independent publisher Rive Droite scoring hits with Kylie Minogue, Tina Turner, Rod Stewart and Steps before moving to Metrophonic his current home.